cerniello/Human-Instance-Segmentation/README.md

 10   1    3.4 12.8
 ```

-Where frame indicates the frame of the person with certain pID (person Identifier) and x y indicates the world coordinates.
-You can refer to [Trajnet](http://trajnet.stanford.edu) webpage
+Where frame indicates the frame of the person with certain pID (person Identifier) and (x,y) indicates his world coordinates within that frame.
+You can refer to [Trajnet](http://trajnet.stanford.edu) webpage for more details.

-### Second setup
+### data second setup

 After running the first script, your folder should be like this: